Directing and writing credits:

 Random observations:

-• I actually was once hit by a deer.
-I was driving back to Meadville after a Dr. Dog concert in Pittsburgh (this was in college) and a deer ran into the passenger side of my car.
+- I had a very Rory-esque experience in college.
+I was driving back to Meadville after a Dr. Dog concert in Pittsburgh and a deer ran into the passenger side of my car.
 I slammed on the brakes, fishtailed off the road, and hit a telephone pole.
-It was scary af.
 My poor, 1989 powder blue Oldsmobile Cutlass was totaled and the deer was dead.
-I stood on the side of the road, looking perplexed and sad until a bunch of really nice ladies stopped and let me wait in their car until the cops showed up.
+I stood on the side of the road, looking perplexed and sad until a bunch of SRU students stopped and let me wait in their car until the cops showed up.